ProjectLibertyLabs/siwf/docs/src/SDK/Overview.md

 ### 1. Installation

-Add the platform specific package to your project.
+Add the platform-specific package to your project.

 ### 2. Displaying the SIWF Button